friederjanmoerman/b-side-discord-bot-comBot/README.md

 ## License

-MIT – Free to use, fork, and improve with credit.
+Free to use, fork, and improve with credit.